The Mission Statement of the mechanical engineering program aims to:

 The Mechanical Engineering undergraduate program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 For enrollment and graduation data, click here.

-Graduates receiving the Bachelor of Engineering degree in Mechanical Engineering are expected to achieve the Program Outcomes listed in the following table:
+Graduates receiving the Bachelor of Engineering degree in Mechanical Engineering are expected to achieve the Student Outcomes listed in the following table:

 Upon graduation, graduates receiving the Bachelor of Engineering degree in Mechanical Engineering are expected to have: